-Simply take your acoustic guitar track, duplicate it, and pan one to the left and one to the right.
+Simply take your acoustic guitar track, duplicate it, delay each channel a little bit (10ms-50ms) and pan one to the left and one to the right.
 This will create an illusion of two guitars playing and is guaranteed to make a track thicker and richer.

 It’s also a great alternative to using chorus or ‘unison’ effects as you will have a much greater element of control over the stereo effect.